Sean-Boyes/Reaction-Timer/README.md

 ## Binary Coded Decimal Converter (BCDNum.vhd)
 - Input: Eight bit BCD number
 - Output: Binary number
-- Usage: Decoding the BCD counter into a comparable binary number to the LFSR random number
+- Usage: Decoding the BCD counter and LFSR output into equivalent binary numbers
-- How: The BCD number is indexed to its corresponding binary number, then outputed
+- How: The 8 bit BCD number is indexed to its corresponding integer number, then outputed
 ## Binary Coded Decimal Counter (BCDCount2.vhd)
 - Input: Enable, clock, and reset
 - Output: Ones and Tens
-- Usage: When Enable is high, the counter goes up by one every clock cycle in decimal
+- Usage: When Enable is high, the counter goes up by one every clock cycle and reset bit (0 to 3) and (4 to 7) seperately when they reach BCD equivalent of 9.
 - Reason: Humans count in decimal and not hex, multiple hex displays are needed to count properly in decimal
-- How: When the internal counter(ones) reaches 9, the next cycle will reset to 0 and cycle the next clock(tens) to 1.
+- How: When the internal counter(ones) reaches 9, its next cycle will reset to 0 and clock(tens) will increment by 1.
 ## Mux (TT1MUX.vhd)
 - Input: Two one bit values(x1 and x2), and one bit signal(y1)
 - Output: One bit signal